 Lao is a mountainous country populated by 6.7 million people – and according to the FAO, around 80% are subsistence farmers.
 What’s more, the OEC states that coffee is the country’s largest agricultural export.

 Yet unfortunately, negative perceptions of Lao-produced coffee prevail.
 Most exported coffee is Robusta or sub-standard Arabica varieties.
 On top of that, specialty consumption and brewing here isn’t yet as advanced as in some other Asian countries.
+It would be awesome to see what the impact of industrial equipment would be here as this would make powder processing so much easier and effective.

 Then there’s the fact that specialty has to compete with the traditional Lao brew for attention.
 Take almost-charcoal Robusta and, during roasting, add ingredients ranging from rice powder, tamarind powder, chocolate powder, sugar, and salt.
 Serve it up with condensed milk.
 Voilà, you have Lao brew.
 Taste is subjective, but it’s undeniable that with additives like this, it wouldn’t score well on a cupping table.